I co-authored a book called "The Knowledge Map of SRE."

 • 8.1 The Importance of Organizational Structure in SRE

-• 8.1.1 Challenges the SRE team faced in an environment lacking organizational support
+• 8.1.1 Challenges faced by SRE teams in an environment lacking organizational support

 • 8.1.2 Conway's Law and the Reverse Conway Strategy

-• 8.2 Tips for considering SRE organizational structure
+• 8.2 Hints for considering the organizational structure of SRE

 • 8.2.1 Team Topology